top of page

 Venue: Burgess Hill Theatre Club

-We are looking to cast 22 adults and recruit 12 backstage crew members to put on this ambitious event.
+We are looking to cast 22 adults and recruit 4 backstage teams to put on this ambitious event.
 We’re asking all of our members to roll up their sleeves and get involved.

 The Fringe is the perfect time to try something new – whether it is acting, stage management, sourcing props and costumes, being a prompt, helping with hair and makeup, running box office, designing posters, or assisting with lighting and sound.